Michael Flatley: Awards and achievements

 In 1988, Flatley received a National Heritage Fellowship, the highest folk-related honor awarded by the US National Endowment for the Arts.

 In December 2001, Flatley became the first recipient of the Irish Dancing Commission Fellowship award (an honorary degree in Irish dance), and was also made a Fellow of the American Irish Dance Teachers' Association.
 In 2003 Flatley received a special award from Prince Rainier of Monaco for his charity work, and in March 2003 Irish America magazine named Flatley Irish American of the Year.
 In 2004, Flatley received an honorary doctorate degree from University College Dublin, and that same year received the prestigious Ellis Island Medal of Honor in New York.
 In 2016 he received an honorary degree from the University of Limerick.

 In 2007, the Freedom of the City of Cork was conferred on Flatley at a ceremony in Cork's City Hall.
 In 2008, he was awarded the Freedom of the Borough of Sligo at a ceremony in Sligo City Hall.
 Also in 2008, The Variety Club of Ireland presented Flatley with the Entertainer of the Decade Award.

 In 2011, he was inducted into Irish America magazine's Irish America Hall of Fame.

 On October 24, 2013, Flatley received the Lifetime Achievement Award at The Irish Post Awards on Park Lane.
 In 2015, a section of 42nd Street and Broadway in New York City was named "Flatley Way" for the artist.
 The honour corresponded with his opening of his show Lord of the Dance: Dangerous Games at the nearby Lyric Theatre.
 He received the Freedom of the City of London honour from London, UK, which names a number of specific actions those who receive the honor can take that others cannot—such as the ability to "drive a herd of sheep over London Bridge".
 In 2024, Prince Albert of Monaco presented Flatley with the CC Forum award for outstanding contribution to global humanitarian causes.

 Personal life

+In addition to his native-born American citizenship, Flatley is a citizen of Ireland.

 Relationships and family

 Flatley met Beata Dziaba in London's Royal Albert Hall.
 The couple married in 1986 in a Danish registry office; they divorced in 1997 after his multiple affairs with other women.
-In the early 2000s, Flatley was engaged to Lisa Murphy; she died in 2024, aged 51.
+In the early 2000s, Flatley was engaged to Lisa Murphy.

 In June 2006, Flatley began dating Niamh O'Brien, a longtime dancer from several of his shows.
-As the Catholic Church does not recognize divorce and does not marry divorcees, his first marriage in a civil wedding was not recognized in Canon Law by the Church, so the 48-year-old Flatley and Niamh, 32, were able to have a Roman Catholic ceremony; on October 14, 2006 they married at St. Patrick's Church in Fermoy, County Cork, with a reception at Flatley's historic Castlehyde House in Cork.

-He and his wife have a son, Michael St. James, born in 2007.
+His first marriage in a civil wedding was not recognized in Catholic canon law, so the 48-year-old Flatley and Niamh, 32, were able to have a Catholic ceremony.
+On October 14, 2006, they married at St. Patrick's Church in Fermoy, County Cork, with a reception at Flatley's historic Castlehyde House in Cork.
+They have a son, Michael St. James, born in 2007.